Account

 About the Author and Series

-Her knack for combining silly situations with an old-fashioned writing style makes the series ideal for readers of all ages.
-As her author biography says, she “writes books for the sort of reader who is not yet old enough to drive but enjoys taking journeys of the imagination nonetheless.”
-Everyone will be kept guessing by the intriguing twists of the mystery, and they might even learn a thing or two about poetic meter along the way!
+Her knack for combining silly situations with an old-fashioned writing style makes the series perfect for readers of all ages.
+Additionally, her author biography says she “writes books for the sort of reader who is not yet old enough to drive but enjoys taking journeys of the imagination nonetheless.”
+The intriguing twists of the mystery will keep everyone guessing, and they might even learn a thing or two about poetic meter along the way!

 About the Books

-Armed with only her education, a book of German poetry, and the pithy sayings of Academy founder Agatha Swanburne, Penelope has a challenge ahead of her.
-But the task is made even harder by the deadline for taming the children: Lady Constance’s rapidly approaching Christmas party.
-The children will have to display their newfound knowledge of subjects like speaking English and using forks, all in front of the guests—if only they don’t get distracted by squirrels!
+Armed only with education, German poetry, and Agatha Swanburne’s sayings, Penelope faces a difficult challenge.
+Furthermore, the deadline for taming the children, Lady Constance’s Christmas party, rapidly approaches.
+The children must display their newfound knowledge of subjects like speaking English and using forks, all in front of the guests—if only they could avoid distractions from squirrels!

-Then it’s on to London in The Hidden Gallery, where the Incorrigibles meet a mysterious soothsayer.
-She seems to know something about their pasts, and maybe even their futures.
-But the woman is not quite as interesting to Penelope as another new friend in the city—a playwright named Simon Harley-Dickinson.
-He has a knack for navigating and a taste for adventure, both of which come in handy when he’s around the Incorrigibles!
-A misguided guidebook, a peculiar pirate play, and a highly recommended portrait gallery (that no one knows how to find) are all elements of the deepening mystery of the Incorrigible Children.
+Now it’s on to London in The Hidden Gallery, where the Incorrigibles meet a mysterious soothsayer.
+She holds knowledge of their pasts, and maybe their futures.
+Nevertheless, the woman holds less interest for Penelope than another new friend in the city—a playwright named Simon Harley-Dickinson.
+He excels at navigating and has a taste for adventure, both of which prove useful when he’s around the Incorrigibles!
+A misguided guidebook, a peculiar pirate play, and a recommended portrait gallery deepen the mystery.

-In the next installment, the Incorrigibles are home again at Ashton Place and about to meet The Unseen Guest.
-There are other guests around too, including Lord Fredrick’s melancholy mother and her admirer Admiral Faucet.
-The entrepreneurial admiral has brought along his newest business scheme—a racing ostrich.
-But the ostrich has just escaped into the same woods where the Incorrigibles were found roaming with wolves!
-When the Incorrigibles are enlisted to help track down the bird, will they be able to resist the call of the wild?
-Can Penelope ever convince them to return to Ashton Place?
+In the next installment, the Incorrigibles return to Ashton Place, meeting The Unseen Guest.
+Among other guests are Lord Fredrick’s melancholy mother and her admirer Admiral Faucet.
+As it turns out, the entrepreneurial admiral has brought along his newest business scheme—a racing ostrich.
+But the ostrich has escaped into the same woods… The same woods where the Incorrigibles once roamed with wolves!
+When the Incorrigibles set off to help track down the bird, will they resist the call of the wild?

 *Please note: As always, we recommend that you review all reading material before giving it to your child to read to ensure that the books are appropriate for your child.